Rowland Hill: Personal life

 Rowland Hill was born in Blackwell Street, Kidderminster, Worcestershire, England.
 Rowland's father, Thomas Wright Hill, was an innovator in education and politics, including among his friends Joseph Priestley, Tom Paine and Richard Price.
+He was descended from the family of his namesake Sir Rowland Hill, the Tudor statesman who the settlement that published the Geneva Bible.

 Hill worked at the Assay Office in Birmingham and painted landscapes in his spare time.

 In 1827, he married Caroline Pearson, originally from Wolverhampton, who died on 27 May 1881.
 Together they had four children: three daughters (Eleanor, Clara and Louisa), and one son (Pearson).

 Educational reform

 In 1819 he moved his father's school "Hill Top" from central Birmingham, establishing the Hazelwood School at Edgbaston, an affluent neighbourhood of Birmingham, as an "educational refraction of Priestley's ideas".
 Hazelwood was to provide a model for public education for the emerging middle classes, aiming for useful, pupil-centred education which would give sufficient knowledge, skills and understanding to allow a student to continue self-education through a life "most useful to society and most happy to himself".
 The school, which Hill designed, included innovations such as a science laboratory, a swimming pool, and forced air heating.
 In his Plans for the Government and Liberal Instruction of Boys in Large Numbers Drawn from Experience (1822, often cited as Public Education) he argued that kindness, instead of caning, and moral influence, rather than fear, should be the predominant forces in school discipline.
 Science was to be a compulsory subject, and students were to be self-governing.

 Hazelwood gained international attention when French education leader and editor Marc Antoine Jullien, former secretary to Maximilien de Robespierre, visited and wrote about the school in the June 1823 issue of his journal Revue encyclopédique.
 Jullien even transferred his son there.
 Hazelwood so impressed Jeremy Bentham that in 1827 a branch of the school was created at Bruce Castle in Tottenham, London.
-In 1833, the original Hazelwood School closed and its educational system was continued at the new Bruce Castle School, of which Hill was head master from 1827 until 1839.
+In 1833, the original Hazelwood School closed and its educational system was continued at the new Bruce Castle School, of which Hill was headmaster from 1827 until 1839.